Northern Red Oak vs Southern Red Oak

 Northern Red Oak (Quercus rubra) | Southern Red Oak (Quercus falcata) |

-A large tree and one of the major components of the forests of eastern North America, the northern red oak has a wider range than its name may suggest, extending quite far into the "deep south", but also covering a large portion of the northeastern U.S. and into Canada. | A medium to large red oak with, as the name suggests, a more southerly distribution than the northern red oak (Quercus rubra), although their ranges overlap considerably. |
+A large tree, one of the dominant components of the forests of eastern North America, native to a wide range of the northeastern U.S. and Canada, extending well into the south. | A medium to large red oak with, as the name suggests, a more southerly distribution than the northern red oak (Quercus rubra), although their ranges overlap considerably. |

 Leaves have 7-11 lobes.
 Leaves look relatively symmetric side-to-side.
 Leaf base is an acute angle.
 Photo © Aaron Boers, CC BY 4.0. | Most leaves have 3-5 lobes.
 Leaves frequently asymmetrical side-to-side.
 Leaf base distinctly bell-shaped.
 Photo © Katja Schulz, CC BY 4.0. |